Why I call myself a software engineer (and not a dev)

 I’d say, as a software engineer (or architect if you prefer a fancier term), you can decide to reject the proposal to write code to solve a problem.
 Because you are engineering the solution to a sociotechnical problem.
 That may or may not include coding.
 Or developing.

 As for the ‘basketball’ part: I’d argue that just being a ‘10x’ dev or a programmer will severely limit you when it comes to engineering a complex system.
 Your personality needs to be more rounded.
 You need to have passions, interests - you need to be curious.
 Ok, ‘basketball’ here is not a great example.
-But it demostrates that you are not ‘just a dev’.
+But it demonstrates that you are not ‘just a dev’.

 A few references that have influenced my thinking lately

-• Team Topologies - talks, blogs, or book - either (or all) deliver the message of how important the social part of software engineering is brilliantly
+- Team Topologies - talks, blogs, or book - either (or all) deliver the message of how important the social part of software engineering is brilliantly

-• Thinking in Promises - a beautiful theory about cooperation between ‘autonomous agents’ that make promises
+- Thinking in Promises - a beautiful theory about cooperation between ‘autonomous agents’ that make promises

-• Charity Majors' rants - observability, sociotechnical problem - thinking about software as what it is: a complex system that is never ‘green’
+- Charity Majors’ rants - observability, sociotechnical problem - thinking about software as what it is: a complex system that is never ‘green’

-• The rationale for Continuous Delivery by Dave Farley - sets down the grounds for Continuous Delivery in software - in any industry or field you can think of
+- The rationale for Continuous Delivery by Dave Farley - sets down the grounds for Continuous Delivery in software - in any industry or field you can think of